Why Buying a Home Feels Impossible in 2026

 By Staff Financial Correspondent | March 13, 2026 The Triple Pressure Facing the U.S. Economy Over the past week, several major economic developments have converged to create a challenging moment for the U.S. economy.
 New government data shows economic growth slowed more than previously believed.
 At the same time, escalating conflict in the Middle East … Read more

-The New 104% China Tariff: How Everyday Prices Could Skyrocket for Americans
+104% China Tariff: Prices Could Surge for Americans

 Introduction A dramatic escalation in global trade tensions could soon hit American wallets.
 A proposed 104% tariff on certain Chinese imports, along with 25% tariffs on goods from Canada and Mexico, has sparked intense debate among economists, policymakers, and business leaders.
 While tariffs are often framed as tools to protect domestic industries, they can also … Read more